nyanmark/nea/README.md

   <img src="https://nyanmark.github.io/nea/img/design_jqMulpKc4r.png" width="550">
 </p>

-Another question which I had is how to make the website fast response and good looking.
+Another question which I had is how to make the website fast response and good-looking.
 I had to do this with the consideration of the tight time constraints I had for this project.
-Therefore when I found out there was a web frame work known as bootstrap which would take away most of the work of writing CSS and JS allowing me to focus on simple yet effective Python and HTML I had decided to use it.
+Therefore, when I found out there was a web framework known as bootstrap which would take away most of the work of writing CSS and JS allowing me to focus on the python end of the project I had decided to use it.
 You can find the source located [Here](https://github.com/twbs/bootstrap) on GitHub.

 This means that whilst I focused on writing HTML bulk of the work involved with writing CSS styling and Javascript was taken off my hands.
-Additionally using Flask has allowed me to create templates for a footer, header and navibar for the Member and Admin areas meaning each pages individual file only contained content unique to it.
+Additionally, using Flask has allowed me to create templates for a footer, header and navibar for the Member and Admin areas meaning each pages individual file only contained content unique to it.
 Using python has also allowed me to set variables and logic within the HTML code making me think of the most efficient decisions wether to do logic within python and then import the variable or do the code within the HTML.
 I have chosen to place the most important URL's within the header whilst keeping other essential however lesser important URL's in the footer.

 My decision to use bootstrap was partially inspired by many huge websites using it [including](https://expo.getbootstrap.com/) and many others such as the Target and NBA website.
 What striked me more is that nearly 1/4 of the top 1 million websites are made with the help of bootstrap.
 Additionally through my intended usage of bootrap it lead me to explore why was it so prevalent in the top websites today.
 This lead me to come up with a few reasons listed below: